speciationgenomics/speciationgenomics.github.io/_pages/orthofinder.md

 # Orthofinder will give you tons of results.
 When you run it with more than two species it often gets confusing - which gene comes from species A?
 Is this gene from species C or D?
 # I have a solution.
 Add the species name to each gene :)

-# Run this code, but think, what does it do?
+# Run this code to extract all house sparrow genes and all chichen genes separately:
 sed -i "/^>/ s/>/>House_sparrow_/" house_sparrow_proteins_reduced.faa
 sed -i "/^>/ s/>/>chicken_/" Gallus_gallus.GRCg6a.pep.reduced.faa

-# Check the files using less to see what it does.
+# Check the files using less to see what output files we have now.
 ```

 4 - Let's run OrthoFinder
 ```
-# Ignore this next line
-PATH="/home/ubuntu/bin:/home/ubuntu/.local/bin:/home/ubuntu/miniconda3/bin:/home/ubuntu/miniconda3/condabin:/home/ubuntu/miniconda3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/home/scripts"

-# Loading OrthoFinder
+# Let's have a look at the help information of OrthoFinder
 orthofinder -h

-# Run it on the 01_data folder
+# Run it in the 01_data folder
 orthofinder -f . -t 2
 echo " Go drink of tea or take a 2 min break "